SeldonIO/seldon-core/docs/source/contents/kubernetes/resources/seldonconfig/index.md

 :start-after: // SeldonConfigSpec
 :end-before: // SeldonConfigStatus
 ```
-Some of these values can be overriden on a per namespace basis via the SeldonRuntime resource.
+Some of these values can be overridden on a per namespace basis via the SeldonRuntime resource.

 The default configuration is shown below.